Greninja9257/Arras-Community-Edition/README.md

 - UI/UX updates (skill bar visuals, chat input behavior, blackout rendering)
 - QoL and stability fixes (leaderboard colors, tag teams, login inputs, playtime leveling)

+## Contributing (GitHub)
+Arras Community Edition welcomes contributions via GitHub.

+### How to contribute
+- Fork this repository on GitHub.
+- Create a feature branch for your change.
+- Keep changes focused and explain the why in your commit messages.
+- Open a pull request with a clear summary and screenshots or videos for UI/gameplay changes.

+### Reporting issues
+- Use GitHub Issues with steps to reproduce, expected vs actual behavior, and any logs or screenshots.

 ## Setup Guide (Localhost)

 This guide covers setting up your server on your own hardware and only supports devices running up-to-date versions of Windows/macOS/Linux.